OsirisTerje/osiristerje.github.io/content/posts/Starting-up-with-CS-and-Net-Core.md

 dotnet
 ```

+It should be found and display the help page.

-then
+then run

 ```cmd
 dotnet --list-sdks
 ```

-The first should just show you itself.
-The second lists the sdks you have installed with their version numbers.
+This should list the sdks you have installed with their version numbers.

 ### IDEs